 3. Click the “New Conversation” button (or refer to a past conversation)

 5. Follow the prompts for Name, Email, Site URL, Topic, and Description (think of this as a “title” versus a full description of your issue).
+Note, when we tested this from a standard account versus a Partner account, we had to trigger and fill out the prompt a couple of times before being offered the support options below.

 6. If live chat is available, you’ll see it offered in the next dropdown—How do you prefer to connect with us: Send an email, Start a live chat, or Cancel case.
 See below for tips on how to effectively communicate with the Squarespace Support team.